vygr/ChrysaLisp/README.md

 Join us at #ChrysaLisp-OS:matrix.org for banter. https://element.io/ recommended.

-ChrysaLisp can be used on MacOS, Windows, Linux for x64, MacOS, or Linux for arm64.
-Currently, it runs on a hosted environment while experimentation is being done, but eventually it will be transitioned to run on bare metal.
+ChrysaLisp can be used on MacOS, Windows and Linux.
+Supports x64, arm64 and riscv64 CPUs.
+It also supports a VP64 software CPU emulator used for the install process, but this can be used, with the `-e` option, on platforms where no native CPU support currently exits, as the runtime system.
+It runs on a hosted environment while experimentation is being done, but eventually it will be transitioned to run on bare metal.
 In the future, I plan to create a VM boot image for UniKernel appliances and a WebAssembly target for use within web browsers.

 ChrysaLisp allows for the simulation of various network topologies utilizing point-to-point links.
 Each CPU in the network is represented as a separate host